 We hope you love the products we recommend!
 Just so you know, when you buy through links on our site, we may earn an affiliate commission.
 This adds no cost to our readers, for more information read our earnings disclosure.

-This Hitachi Roofing Nailer NV45AB2 is the ideal choice for professional contractors and for DIY-ers.
-This tool is reliable and offers accurate nailing without a superior price tag.
-It can handle rough and long projects.
+This Hitachi Roofing Nailer NV45AB2 is the ideal choice for professional contractors and DIYers.
+This tool is reliable and offers accurate nailing without a commercial price tag.
+It can handle long and difficult projects.

-It’s lightweight, well-balanced, easy and comfortable to operate with one hand, and you can count on it even in extreme weather conditions (hot or cold).
+It’s lightweight, well balanced, easy to operate with one hand, comfortable, and you can count on it even in extreme weather conditions (hot or cold).

 - Anti-slip rubber pads on the body

 - Fast nailing: 3 nails per second

 - Nail size: 7/8 inch to 1-3/4 inch

 It’s a pretty straightforward tool that has all everything placed logically so it could be easy to use for anyone who never touched a roofing nailer.